 NEW!
 TIA has negotiated a special deal with NZ Life & Leisure magazine for a series of double-page spreads featuring the efforts our members are making to benefit Aotearoa and New Zealanders.
 If you are interested in buying a spread at a heavily discounted rate, please contact TIA Communications Manager Ann-Marie Johnson for more details.

 We're pleased to announce a Discussing Tourism event specifically focused on communications and telling our stories.
-This event will be held in Auckland on 5 November, so mark the date in your calendar.
+This event will be held in Auckland in early 2020.
+Check back soon for more information.

 Welcoming, supportive communities are a vital part of what New Zealand has to offer our visitors.
 Truly sustainable tourism businesses have to find ways to protect and enhance their social licence to operate within their local communities.
 The ongoing support of host communities is a key element of the New Zealand Tourism Sustainability Commitment.